julianvollmer/node-websockets/doc/socket.md

 # WebSocket

     Stability: 2 - Unstable;
-    There only may be changes around the stream apis.
+    There may be changes on the stream apis but there definetly will be changes around the internal bindings to WebSocketStream.

 Access this module with `require('websockets').Socket`